Bayton

 Bayton is a village and civil parish in the Malvern Hills District of Worcestershire, England.
-According to the 2001 census it had a population of 443.
+According to the 2021 census it had a population of 535.
 The village is located 6 mi west of Bewdley.
 The Village Hall was built and decorated following years of hard work by dedicated local villagers.
 There is a church dedicated to St Bartholomew and within the Wyre Forest West group of parishes.

 Bayton was in the lower division of Doddingtree Hundred.

+The name Bayton derives from the Old English Beagetūn or Baegatūn, meaning 'Beage/Baega's settlement'.